-- Self-help skills focus on taking care of personal and hygiene needs (e.g., washing hands, putting on clothing, eating with a spoon).
+- Self-help skills focus on taking care of personal hygiene needs (e.g., washing hands, putting on clothing, eating with a spoon).

-Choose a single area to focus on
+3. Choose a single area to focus on

 It is important to focus on one skill at a time and keep it simple.
 Teaching your child several skills at once may be overwhelming.
-The goal you set should be one you and your child will have the most chance of accomplishing.
+The goal you set should be one that you your child will have the most chance of accomplishing.

-Break the skill into smaller steps
+4. Break the skill into smaller steps

-Decide how to teach
+5. Decide how to teach

 Consider how often you need to work on this skill, who will be involved, and be sure that everyone is following the same strategies.